BitPoet/HannaCodeDialogTiny/README.md

 A module for ProcessWire CMS/CMF.
 Provides a number of enhancements for working with Hanna Code tags in TinyMCE.
 The main enhancement is that Hanna tags in a TinyMCE field may be double-clicked to edit their attributes using core ProcessWire inputfields in a modal dialog.

-Requires the Hanna Code module and >= ProcessWire v3.0.218.
+Requires the Hanna Code module, InputfieldTinyMCE and ProcessWire >= v3.0.218.

 ## Stability